realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Answer_Questions_with_the_STAR_Method.md

 Review the scenario below.
 Then complete the step-by-step instructions.

 Using the STAR method to answer behavioral interview questions gives interviewers a sense of who you are and why you’ve applied for the role.
 This method can make your responses easy to follow by providing a logical structure to each story you share.
 Preparing and practicing responses using the STAR method in advance can also help you feel more confident going into an interview.

+In this activity, you will prepare responses to two common behavioral interview questions:

+First, you will recall and record notes about experiences you’ve had in the past that demonstrate your key skills.

+Then, you will select two questions from a list of frequently-asked behavioral questions in IT support interviews.
+You will answer each of these questions using the STAR method.

+Optionally, you can practice answering these questions and others aloud in front of a mirror, friend, or family member.